CSC207-UofT/course-project-dragon-squirrel/phase0/ProgressReport.md

 - A timer for the game, if players do not make move(s) within the time limit, they automatically forfeit their turn.
 - An undo button that undoes moves by one turn.
-- A GUI that displays Piece's available moves.
+- A GUI that displays piece's available moves.
 - Also, a hint on one of the best possible moves can be given if player asks.

 Details can be found in the Markdown File "[specification.md](specification.md)"